Home -- A Mystical Space Where Strangers Become Neighbors

 I was moved by the readings this past Sunday (23rd Sunday in Ordinary Time) in light of the theme about home (Oikos of God) of the 2021 Season of Creation.
 Each of these passages from Scripture spoke to me about what a true home is but also how we need to be responding to the many activities -- big and small -- that are degrading and destabilizing our home.

-Saint Teresa of Ávila's Vision of the Holy Spirit is a 1612-1614 painting by Peter Paul Rubens
+Explore the Painting of Saint Teresa of Ávila's Vision of the Holy Spirit - a 1612-1614 painting by Peter Paul Rubens

 And don't forget about joy from my last blog -- a way that we can experience a real and intimate and yet partial and fleeting, understanding of God who is Love.
 The mystics were those who spent their lives in search of the thin areas between heaven and earth -- the moment of intense intimacy between God and creation.
 Mystics like St. Hildegarde of Bingen, St Catherine of Sienna, St. Theresa of Avila, or St John of the Cross have guided many a weary traveler to a more intimate encounter with God ... our ultimate home.
 Could we not experience an intimacy with God in our Earthly homes?
 These spaces can be where the veil between the transcendent and our world becomes ever so thin.